Iximiel/plumed-school-benchmark/Tutorial.md

 FLUSH STRIDE=1
 ```

-I will also remove the  backups of the output files with `export PLUMED_MAXBACKUP=0`
+I will also remove the  backups of the output files by using the command `export PLUMED_MAXBACKUP=0`

 ## First look at the output